-I hope you love these Sweet Potato Quinoa Burgers as much as we do!
-You know what’d make me happier than a kid in a candy store?
+You know, I hope you love these Sweet Potato Quinoa Burgers as much as we do!
+Also, wan to know what’d make me happier than a kid in a candy store?
 If you’d make this recipe and share a photo with me using #NamelyMarly on Twitter or Instagram.
 That’s what friends are for!

 - 1 medium sweet potato

 - 1½ cups gluten-free crackers